butttcoin/0xBUTT/readme.md

 ``` js
 function _startNewMiningEpoch() internal {...
 ```
 With this function, we are increasing the rewardEra by 1.
-Then, we check whether the overall minted number of coins is more or equal to 1.725436587×10⁶¹ and whether we need a new minting epoch or not (most-likely, we never will).
 In the next step, we adjust the mining difficulty and change the challenge number.
 This function is mainly used as an increment to a mining difficulty as well as to calculate a new reward.
 Reward therefore increases with an increased mining difficulty.
 It is not necessary to re-apply the same logic to a number of burned coins, since we cannot burn more coins than those we have already minted.

 ### Re-Adjust Difficulty
 ``` js